bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

    Here are some tips:

    * Choose any server name you like.
-   * When creating the initial user, call it "bugzilla", give it a strong password, and write it down.
+   * When creating the initial Linux user, call it "bugzilla", give it a strong password, and write that password down.
    * You do not need an encrypted home directory.
    * Choose all the defaults for the "partitioning" part (excepting of course where the default is "No" and you need to press "Yes" to continue).